thejaswinidm/A-PARALLELIZED-INCREMENTAL-FREQUENT-PATTERN-MINING-ALGORITHM/README.md

 3.Adding the new transactions to the original tree and obtaining the frequent patterns\

 # 1.Constructing the original tree
 a.
-Constructing accumulation table
+Constructing accumulation table\
 b.
-Sorting the items according to their probabilities in transactions record
+Sorting the items according to their probabilities in transactions record\
 c.
-Sorting the transactions
+Sorting the transactions\
 d.
-Constructing the tree
+Constructing the tree\
 e.
-Identifying the frequent patterns
+Identifying the frequent patterns\
+ 2.Updating the accumulation table and tree based on the new transactions added and loading the new transactions\
+3.Adding the new transactions to the original tree and obtaining the frequent patterns\
+ 4.Splitting \

+ 5.Adjusting\

+ 6.Merging\

+ 7.Tree Updating\
+ 8.Parallelization of the very first module which is independent of previous outputs.\